Antônio Carlos Jobim: Early life

 When Antônio was still an infant, his parents separated and his mother moved with her children (Antônio Carlos and his sister Helena Isaura, born 23 February 1931) to Ipanema, the beachside neighborhood the composer would later celebrate in his songs.
-In 1935, when the elder Jobim died, Nilza married Celso da Frota Pessoa (died 2 February 1979), who would encourage his stepson's career.
-He was the one who gave Jobim his first piano.
+In 1935, when the elder Jobim died, Nilza married Celso da Frota Pessoa (died 2 February 1979), who would encourage his stepson's career; it was he who gave Jobim his first piano.
 Jobim credits his stepfather with encouraging him to pursue music.
 In an interview with Roberto d'Ávila in 1981, he said, "I hated the piano, I thought it was a girly thing, I liked to play soccer...I had a great stepfather who really helped me get involved with music and convinced me that the piano was not a girly thing."
 As a young man of limited means, Jobim earned his living by playing in nightclubs and bars and later as an arranger for a recording label before starting to achieve success as a composer.

-Later on in the interview with Roberto d’Ávila, Jobim talks about his feelings toward his upbringing.
-He notes a conversation he had with a friend of his father's, Erico Verissimo, where Verissimo said that Tom Jobim should be somber due to the absence of his father from a young age.
-Jobim told d'Ávila, “I was left without a father, clinging to my mother’s skirts…some [men] have ‘excessive’ fathers, the excessive presence of their fathers is a problem, but the absence of a father is also a problem.”
-Jobim continued with d’Ávila, sharing that it takes something of great influence to bring someone to dedicate their life to music.
-He said that, “people who play the piano well are all handicapped.”
+Later on in the interview with Roberto d'Ávila, Jobim talks about his feelings toward his upbringing.
+He notes a conversation he had with a friend of his father's, Erico Verissimo, where Verissimo said that Tom Jobim should be sombre due to the absence of his father from a young age.
+Jobim told d'Ávila, "I was left without a father, clinging to my mother's skirts…some [men] have 'excessive' fathers, the excessive presence of their fathers is a problem, but the absence of a father is also a problem."
+Jobim continued with d'Ávila, sharing that it takes something of great influence to bring someone to dedicate their life to music.
+He said that "people who play the piano well are all handicapped".
 He mentions the health struggles of both Sergio Mendes who had osteomyelitis and Luiz Eça who had polio.
-“It takes something really strong to make you leave reality behind and begin to write songs,” Jobim shared.
-With d’Ávila he alludes to his sadness as a young man as being the driving force that motivated him to further his pursuit in music, that he needed to be sad in order to play the piano and write.
-He concludes on the topic with d’Ávila that, at that point in his life (the interview having taken place in 1981) that he no longer needed to be sad to create music, that he was no longer sad as he was at the beginning of his career.
+"It takes something really strong to make you leave reality behind and begin to write songs," Jobim shared.
+With d'Ávila he alludes to his sadness as a young man as being the driving force that motivated him to further his pursuit in music, that he needed to be sad in order to play the piano and write.
+He concludes on the topic with d'Ávila that, at that point in his life (the interview having taken place in 1981) that he no longer needed to be sad to create music, that he was no longer sad as he was at the beginning of his career.